CNugteren/CLBlast/doc/clblast.md

 xSUM: Sum of values in a vector (non-BLAS function)
 -------------

-Accumulates the values of each element in the x vector.
-The results are stored in the sum buffer.
+Accumulates the values of _n_ elements in the _x_ vector.
+The results are stored in the _sum_ buffer.
 This routine is the non-absolute version of the xASUM BLAS routine.

 C++ API:
 ```